-An asterisk () next to the course name indicates that all or part of the course content is delivered online utilizing distance education delivery.
+An asterisk (\) next to the course name indicates that all or part of the course content is delivered online utilizing distance education delivery.
 The surgical technology program length is 84 weeks of contact time, which is scheduled over approximately 21 months.

-The total cost of the Associate of Applied Science in Surgical Technology program is \$46,390, comprised of \$44,590 for tuition and \$1,800 for course fees.
-Two complimentary "medical scrub" uniforms are provided to all students enrolled in the program.
-Dorsey College will pay the cost one time for surgical technology program graduates to challenge a registration examination as selected by Dorsey College, contingent upon the graduate meeting Dorsey College exam preparation requirements.
+For students starting their program before August 11, 2025, the total cost of the Associate of Applied Science in Surgical Technology program is \$46,390, comprised of \$44,590 for tuition and \$1,800 for course fees.
+For students starting their program on or after August 11, 2025, the total cost of the program is \$47,300 comprised of \$45,500 for tuition and \$1,800 for course fees.
+Tuition includes course etextbooks, textbooks, except non-consumable textbooks will remain the property of Dorsey College.
+Two complimentary "medical scrub" uniforms, a blood pressure kit with stethoscope and an electronic device are provided to all students enrolled in the program.
+Dorsey College will pay the cost one time for surgical technology program graduates to challenge a certification examination as selected by Dorsey College, contingent upon the graduate meeting Dorsey College exam preparation requirements.